alifiaganjaraharja/-Kaggle--HotelRevenue-ProfitabilityAnalysis/README.md

 | 2024-03-01   | 56                          | 26                             | 25                         | 12                         | 30                        |
 | 2024-07-01   | 89                          | 45                             | 34                         | 17                         | 44                        |

 From these results, I identified a gap between the total new bookings and total check-ins each month for this hotel, with the largest gap occurring in January, a difference of 51.
 This finding may require further analysis to determine the exact cause.
 I also discovered that the number of no-shows peaked in February, while total cancellations were highest in January.

-Based on this, I recommend implementing stricter cancellation policies or offering incentives for non-refundable bookings during these periods.
+Based on these insights, I recommend implementing stricter cancellation policies or offering incentives for non-refundable bookings during these periods.

-4. **Profit Margin**: Profit Margin analysis is one of the most important Key Metrics, and here is the result of my analysis.
+4. **Profit Margin**: Profit Margin analysis is one of the most important Key Metrics, and the result of my analysis is as follows.

 | **Month**                     | **Total Revenue**           | **Total Costs**                | **Profit Margin**          |
 |-------------------------------|-----------------------------|--------------------------------|----------------------------|